 Nancy Rao – Professor and Head of Music Theory, Rutgers University

-Emily Wilcox – Associate Professor and Director of Chinese Studies, College of William & Mary
+Emily Wilcox – Associate Professor and Director of Chinese Studies, William & Mary

 Chi-ming Yang – Associate Professor of English, University of Pennsylvania